Franimal/theta-ar-scripts/tutorials/Creating a script.md

 To make sure our script is hooked up and working, we are going to add some simple output.

 In start, we are going to turn on the log, which we can write messages to and also use to see if there is anything going wrong.
 We will also write a message, to show us that everything is set up correctly.
-The lines added are highlighted below.
+The lines added are highlighted in bold below.

 ```javascript
 function setup(){